 How do I become a peer mentor?

-What does COVID-19 mean for the program?
 Will the program be available to students who are not on campus?

-In Semester 1, 2022, the Melbourne Peer Mentor Program will be run both on-campus and online to ensure that no one misses out.
-If you are in Melbourne and attending classes on campus, you will be matched with a mentor and other students who are also attending in person, and will meet your group on campus.
-If you are not in Melbourne and studying online, you will be matched with other students and will have your meetings via Zoom.
+In Semester 2, 2022, the Melbourne Peer Mentor Program will be run both on-campus and online to ensure that no one misses out.
+If you are in Melbourne and attending classes on campus, you will be matched with a mentor and other students who are also attending in person, and you will meet your group on campus.
+If you are not in Melbourne and are studying online, you will be matched with other students studying online and will have your meetings via Zoom.
 Either way, you will be matched with a group of fellow new students, and a mentor who is committed to ensuring a great experience.

 Who can I contact if I have further questions?